THIS DATE IN HISTORY: July 2

 2011: The New York Rangers sign center Brad Richards to a nine-year contract.
 Richards, the Conn Smythe Trophy winner as playoff MVP with the Tampa Bay Lightning in 2004, plays three seasons with the Rangers, scoring 56 goals and finishing with 151 points.

-2017: Goalie Carey Price signs an eight-year contract extension with the Montreal Canadiens.
+2017: Carey Price signs an eight-year contract extension with the Montreal Canadiens.
 "I never thought about playing anywhere else," Price says.
 "It's a great place for me.
 I have enough experience to deal with anything that being a goaltender for the Canadiens can throw at me.
 I never thought about putting on another uniform.
 I just thought it'd be too weird, I guess."
-The contract runs through 2025-26, when Price will be 38.
+The contract runs through 2025-26, when the goalie will be 38.

 On the same day, forward Patrick Marleau ends his 19-season stay with the San Jose Sharks when he signs a three-year contract with the Toronto Maple Leafs.
 The No. 2 pick in the 1997 NHL Draft leaves San Jose as the Sharks' all-time leader in games played (1,493), goals (508) and points (1,082)